varvet/pundit/README.md

   after_action :verify_policy_scoped, only: :index
 end
 ```

+**This verification mechanism only exists to aid you while developing you
+application, so you don't forget to call `authorize`.
+If is not some kind of
+failsafe mechanism or authorization mechanism.
+You should be able to remove
+these filters without affecting how your app works in any way.**

+Some people have found this feature confusing, while many others
+find it extremely helpful.
+If you fall into the category of people who find it
+confusing then you do not need to use it.
+Pundit will work just fine without
+using `verify_authorized` and `verify_policy_scoped`.

+### Conditional verification

 If you're using `verify_authorized` in your controllers but need to
 conditionally bypass verification, you can use `skip_authorization`.
 For